-Stir sticks, paper parasols, maraschino cherries: garnishes make a drink more festive, whether they’re cocktails or mocktails.
+Citrus peels, maraschino cherries, stir sticks, paper parasols: garnishes make drinks more festive, whether they're cocktails or mocktails.

-Drink garnishes complement or contrast flavors.
-They should either hint at what’s in the recipe (mint and lime garnishing a mojito) or bring out a flavor in the drink (like salt contrasting with the tart, herbal flavors in a margarita).
+Cocktail garnishes aren't just for looks.
+They complement or contrast flavors.
+They should either hint at what's in the recipe (mint and lime garnishing a mojito) or bring out a flavor in the drink (like salt contrasting with the tart, herbal flavors in a margarita).

 - Maraschino cherries or brandied cherries

 - Fruit kabobs: several kinds of fruit chunks on a skewer